August has come and passed. In a few days, September will arrive, signaling the last 4 months of 2022.

 You’ll see the number of images that are required on the top part of the page.

-Step 10: You’ll then be redirected to the reel editor page.
-You can now add music, similar to how you add music to an IG story without a sticker.
+Step 10: You can now add music, similar to how you add music to an IG story without a sticker once you’re redirected to the editor page.

 You can even add effects, text, and stickers to make your recap video more entertaining.